I have been using dasBlog Software for running this blog ever since its start. I am extremely pleased with the software, its:

 - price point (free!)

-I have been following Scott Hanselman’s blog about the daily builds of dasBlog, supporting Windows Live Writer Beta2 and Akimset Comments Spam support.
-I got adventurous, kept copying various daily builds; on top of it I posted some pre-dated posts from Windows Live Writer Beta 2.
-I suppose I somehow managed to corrupt the data-files for last two days.
-Today morning I realized my goof-ups, deleted two days data files, came back to release version of dasBlog, posted the two entries back.
+I have been following Scott Hanselman’s blog about the daily builds of dasBlog (dasblog.info), supporting Windows Live Writer Beta2 and Akismet Comments Spam support.
+I got adventurous, and kept copying various daily builds; on top of it, I posted some pre-dated posts from Windows Live Writer Beta 2.
+I suppose I somehow managed to corrupt the data files for the last two days.
+Today morning I realized my goof-ups, deleted two days of data files, came back to release the version of dasBlog, and posted the two entries back.
 (Kiran: If you are wondering what happened to your comment, you know what happened now!).

 Today when I visited the Sourceforge data repository for the dasBlog builds, I saw that I could nominate my favourite project to their Sourceforge.net 2007 Awards.
-I went ahead and nominated dasBlog to “Best Technical Design” category.
+I went ahead and nominated dasBlog for the “Best Technical Design” category.
 I request all other users of dasBlog to do the same.

 BTW, I went nuts doing this post.
-As everytime I submitted, all the images were coming broken.
-It turns out dasBlog replaces all occurence of its name as hyperlinks and it can be configured in the settings.
+As every time I submitted, all the images were coming broken.
+It turns out dasBlog replaces all occurrences of its name as hyperlinks and it can be configured in the settings.